ndabAP/vue-command/README.md

   | `setPointer(pointer: Number)`            | Set command history pointer                                 |
   | `terminate`                              | Executes common final tasks after command has been finished |

   In your component you have access to a `context` and an `environment` variable.
-The `environment` variable contains the following properties:
+The `environment` variable contains the following properties (note that built-in commands have to take care about the terminals state):

   | Property                | Description                                        |
   |-------------------------|----------------------------------------------------|